 Building for the Future: An Introduction to Passive House by Justin Bere and The Greenest Home; Superinsulated and Passive House Design by Julie Torres Moskovitz both introduce passive house principles and show examples.
 For architects and anyone wanting to get more technical, there’s Passive House Details: Solutions for High-Performance Design by Donald B. Corner, Jan C. Filinger, an Alison G. Kwok.

 Thinking of building a passive house?
-Maria and Todd of IdS/R Architecture pinpoint the essentials in these diagrams.
+Maria and Todd of IdS/R Architecture pinpoint the essential five principles of passive house construction in these diagrams.

 Find more expert advice in our Remodeling 101 archive, including: